gvwilson/thirdbit/src/fiction/madica/index.md

 Madica opened her mouth, sighed, and closed it again.
 "I'm *not* domesticated," she muttered under her breath, opening the door.

-The stairs went up and up---one hundred, two hundred, so many that Madica lost track and started counting landings instead.
+The stairs went up and up—one hundred, two hundred, so many that Madica lost track and started counting landings instead.
 Each one had a door on either side, and on each door hung a small green sign:
 "Greenland (all)", "Azores (infants)", "Tierra del Fuego